Simon Boas: Career

 After university, Boas worked as a tour guide in Egypt, Turkey and India.
 In 2004 he went on to work for the Palestine Economic Policy Research Institute (MAS).
 In 2008 he worked in Ramallah for a year as special adviser to the Minister of Planning and International Cooperation for the Palestinian National Authority, including helping develop the reconstruction plan for Gaza after the war in 2008–2009.
-During this time he leared Arabic at Birzeit University and met his French future wife Auréliean intern with a Palestinian news agency studying for a masters in journalismwhen he helped her onto a crowded bus from Ben Gurion Airport in Tel Aviv to Jerusalem.
+During this time he learned Arabic at Birzeit University and met his French future wife Auréliean intern with a Palestinian news agency studying for a masters in journalismwhen he helped her onto a crowded bus from Ben Gurion Airport in Tel Aviv to Jerusalem.
 She described him as "a tall English gentleman in a Panama, reading The Economist".
-In March 2009 he became country director for Palestine at PlaNet Finance, a Paris-based NGO.

 After their marriage, the couple lived in the Gaza Strip from 2010 to 2012 where he was head of the UN Food and Agriculture Organization office.
 In November 2012, they moved to Nepal where he worked for the same organisation as coordinator of its Emergency Centre for Transboundary Animal Diseases.

 In October 2014 they returned to the UK and he began work for the Government, where he was seconded to several organisations including HM Revenue & Customs and the Government of Jersey.
 They moved permanently to Jersey in 2016 where he was executive director of Jersey's overseas aid agency from that October until his death in 2024.

 During their time in Jersey, Boas and his wife volunteered for the Honorary Police in their home parish of Trinity, which entailed being called out to deal with incidents like dangerous overhanging branches and loose horses, but he never made any arrests.
 He became a Samaritans volunteer in 2019, manning a crisis hotline.
 He was a trustee of Jersey Heritage from 2020 and became chairman in 2023.